 By clicking on the sound files, people with normal hearing can get an impression of how music sounds for a hearing-impaired person.
 The first sound is at 'normal level' and the following sounds have been reduced in relation to the 'normal level'.

-The examples show how sound may be experienced by a person who suffers from conductive and sensorineural hearing.
+The examples show how sound may be experienced by a person who suffers from conductive and sensorineural hearing loss.
 But it may sound differently.
 The way it sounds to a hearing-impaired person always depends on the type and degree of the hearing loss.

 You can also hear some examples of what tinnitus can sound like.
 However tinnitus can sound in many different ways, and can be more or less intense.
 So please remember that these sounds are just some examples of what tinnitus can sound like.